lihikaspi/MusicRecSystem/project_data/README.md

   - `50m`: lightweight, easier for experiments
   - `500m`: medium scale
   - `5b`: full dataset, very large and resource-intensive
-- All CSV outputs are generated inside the same folder as the Parquet files.
+- All CSV outputs are generated in the save directory specified in `config.py`.